Carlton Ware World banner

 Striking Simplicity

 Most versions of MAGPIE are simply printed in black.
-On that shown above, the corvid perched on the branch cleverly stands out against the rest of the pattern.
-This is because the bird has been masked from the ORANGE LUSTRINE that covers the rest of the pattern.
-The lustre coating mutes the branches and the birds in flight pushing them further into the backgound giving a three-dimesional effect.
+On that shown above, the corvid perched on the branch stands out against the rest of the pattern.
+This is because, cleverly, the bird has been masked from the ORANGE LUSTRINE that covers the rest of the pattern.
+The lustre coating mutes the branches and the birds in flight, pushing them further into the background and giving a three-dimensional effect.
 The border also escapes the lustre, making it stand out as well.
-If you enlarge the image by tapping or clicking on it and zoom in by tapping or clicking again, you can see this detail.
+If you enlarge the image by tapping or clicking on it, and then zoom in by tapping or clicking again, you can see this detail.

-Below are three more examples.
-On these, most of the pattern print has been masked from the background so that it is not muted by the coloured ground.
+Below are three further examples.
+On these, much of the pattern print has been masked from the background so that it is not muted by the coloured ground.
 This must have required a steady hand.
-By enlarging the vase with the LEMON YELLOW ground, you can see the margins between the print and the ground colour; where the yellow slightly overlaps the black, the yellow turns the black print into a grey.
+By enlarging the image of the vase with the LEMON YELLOW ground, you can see the margins between the print and the ground colour; where the yellow slightly overlaps the black, the yellow it turns the print a soft grey.

 Carlton Ware's MAGPIE 2907A vase